lthole/Ethos-switch-maps/README.md

 Make sure you are in the correct model, then go into ‘Configure Screens’ and add a new screen, selecting the ‘Full screen’ option.
 Tap on the ‘Change widget’ button, and select the ’Switch maps’ widget.
 If you have not used the pre-load option, the ‘Configure widget’ form will open as a blank canvas for you to fill in.

+Note: Version 0.5 now uses file i/o for storage in your eMMC or SD drive, due to insufficient storage in the widget read/write area.
+This also make it easier to make your own master template files.
+Simply copy your model.lua file in the models folder, and save it as template.lua in the templates folder.
+IT will then be used when you create a switch map widget.

 ### Upload option:
 To make it easier to configure widgets for similar models, for example aerobats or gliders, the widget will upload the designations from a template file if it exists in the "/scripts/swmap/templates/“ folder when the widget is first created for a model.
-Use the supplied 'template master.’luv as the base, and save it as 'template.lua.
+Use the supplied 'template master.lua' as the base, and save it as 'template.lua.
 Alternately I have included a few example upload files.
 To try one out make a copy and name it template.lua.

 After creating the new widget, the contents of the template.txt file should already be pre-loaded.
 You can then add new entries or edit the pre-loaded ones.